Stability in the homology of Deligne-Mumford compactifications: Stable graph stratification

+The vertex $v$ marked by $1$ has $g(v) = 1$.
+The other two vertices have genus $0$.
+We do not decorate genus $0$ vertices in our depiction of stable graphs. \end{ex}

-If $G$ is a stable graph and $G'$ is a quotient graph, such that none of the external edges of $G$ are identified, then $G'$ inherits a stable structure: the external vertices are the images of the external vertices under $\pi: G \to G'$ with the induced labelling, and the genus of a vertex $w$ of $G'$ is $\dim H^1(\pi\inv(G)) + \sum_{v \in \pi\inv (w)} g(v)$.
+Let $G$ be a stable graph, and suppose that $G'$ is a quotient graph of $G$ such that none of the external edges of $G$ are collapsed in the projection $\pi: G \to G'$.
+Then there is a natural stable graph structure on $G'$, defined as follows.
+The external vertices of $G'$ are the images of the external vertices of $G$ under $\pi$, together with the induced labeling.
+The genus of a vertex $w$ of $G'$ is $\dim H^1(\pi\inv(G)) + \sum_{v \in \pi\inv (w)} g(v)$.
 We say that the stable graph $G'$ is a quotient of $G$.

-Write $\Stab(g,n)$ for the set of isomorphism classes of stable graphs of genus $g$ with $n$ external edges.
-Then $\Stab(g,n)$ is naturally a poset: we define $G \geq G'$ if $G$ is a quotient of $G'$.
-And we say that $G \prec G'$ if $G'$ can be obtained from $G$ by quotienting a single internal edge.
+We write $\Stab(g,n)$ for the set of isomorphism classes of stable graphs of genus $g$ with $n$ external edges.
+The set $\Stab(g,n)$ is naturally a poset.
+We say that $G \leq G'$ if $G'$ is a quotient of $G$.
+We say that $G \prec G'$ if $G'$ is a quotient of $G$ by a single internal edge.